 Allows configuration of default settings for attribute sets.
 These settings include the default network, from method, from measure units, to method, and to measure units for the Add Linear Events widget.

-A new attribute set can be created by modifying a preconfigured one.
+A new attribute set can be created from a preconfigured one that is read from a service.

 You can access a preconfigured attribute set and create new attribute sets by opening a web browser and browsing to Event Editor.